echo3Dco/Unity-echo3D-Demo-SonySRD/README.md

 * Add 'scale' with value 20.

 ## SRD Configuration
-* Adjust the SRDisplay by setting the Uniform scale the SRDisplay Manager to 100.
+* Adjust the SRDisplay by setting the Uniform scale of the SRDisplay Manager to 100 using the SRD View Space Scale slider.
 Adjust UI elements as needed.
 If you intend to support both wallmount mode and standard mode, please toggle Is Wallmount Mode on the SRDisplay settings in the Inspector.
 * Creating a mouse pointer as regular 2D mouse pointers won’t work on the SRD as the SRD is in 3D Space.
 Please use the Pointer script provided in the SRD Plugin to create a 3D mouse pointer.

 ![image](https://i.imgur.com/Y9KEBEe.png)